Advice on some common meditation issues

 Everyone runs into a few bumps when they're first learning to meditate.
 It’s pretty common.
-Fortunately, just recognizing and acknowledging an obstacle can often help you overcome it.
+Fortunately, just recognizing and acknowledging an obstacle can often help you overcome difficulty meditating.

-Here are a few common problems that people tend to run into and some advice on how to move past them.
+Here are 12 common problems that people tend to run into and some advice on how to move past them.

 Doubt inevitably shows up in our meditation practice.
 It’s natural.
-The real problem occurs when we buy into that doubt.
+"Am i meditating correctly?" is a common concern, but the real problem only occurs when we buy into that doubt.
 Don’t forget, no matter what the thoughts are, they’re still just thoughts.
 And all you need to do is gently return your focus to the breath.